 What is mulch?

-Mulch is a material that you apply over your existing garden soil to enhance the aesthetics of your landscape.
+Mulch is a material you apply over your existing garden soil to enhance the aesthetics of your landscape.
 It also helps to retain and manage moisture, keeps weeds at bay, and keeps the soil cool for the overall health of your garden.

 What is the best type of mulch?